pyopenapi/pyswagger/README.md

 - Format of datetime on the wire?
   - should be an ISO8601 string, according to this [issue](https://github.com/wordnik/swagger-spec/issues/95).
 - How **allowMultiple** is handled?
-  - Take type integer as example, you can pass an integer or an array/tuple of integer for this parameter.
+  - Take type integer as example, you can pass ~~an integer or~~ an array/tuple of integer for this parameter. (a single value is no longer supported)
+- What do we need to take care of when upgrading from Swagger 1.2 to 2.0?
+  - **allowMultiple** is no longer supported, always passing an array even with a single value.
+  - 'different host for different resource' is no longer supported in Swagger 2.0, only one host and one basePath is allowed in one swagger.json.
+  - refer to [Migration Guide](https://github.com/swagger-api/swagger-spec/wiki/Swagger-1.2-to-2.0-Migration-Guide) from Swagger team.